zechdc/Facebook-Photo-Gallery-Widget/README.md

 Description:
 ============
 This JS script grabs all albums and displays them.
 When you click on an album it shows the photos in that album.
 If you click on a photo it brings up a lightbox.
 It is 100% jQuery.
+See notes at the bottom for more details.

 How to Use:
 -----------